USING IRONWORD

 Step 3: Populate Template with Data

 Next, populate the template with dynamic data.
-Get Input from the user to replace text in template text and Create a Word document:
+Get input from the user to replace text in the template and create a Word document:

 Console.WriteLine("Enter customer details:");